saksham-1020/STMATH/paper/paper.md

 ## Statement of Need

-Scientific computing in Python is dominated by large, specialized libraries such as NumPy, SciPy, and scikit-learn.
+Scientific computing in Python is dominated by large, specialized libraries such as NumPy [@numpy] and SciPy [@scipy].
 While powerful, these ecosystems often impose steep learning curves and heavy dependency structures for beginners and early-stage researchers.
 Additionally, learners frequently need to combine tools from multiple domains such as statistics, optimization, cryptography, and machine learning, leading to fragmented workflows.

 STMATH addresses this problem by offering a unified, lightweight, and modular toolkit that consolidates essential mathematical and AI-related utilities into a single coherent library.
 It reduces setup friction for educational and experimental workflows while maintaining conceptual clarity and reproducibility.
 The software is particularly suited for undergraduate education, self-learners, and rapid research prototyping.